-Neurofeedback, also known as EEG biofeedback, is a non-drug treatment, and belongs to a group of therapies called biofeedback.
+Neurofeedback, also known as EEG biofeedback, belongs to a group of therapies called biofeedback.
 The goal of neurofeedback is to train the brain to regulate itself, and to help the person training to understand when their brain is in the desired state.
 Eventually, the patient can control these processes without being monitored.

 A Brief History of Neurofeedback

 Humans have been interested in the workings of the brain since ancient times.
 The origins of neurofeedback are fascinating, and scientists have been studying its effects for decades.
 Since the 1960’s, neurofeedback has been used as a therapy with surprising results.